-- Firearms and fireworks are also prohibited within all state parks.
+- Fireworks are also prohibited within all state parks.

 - Campfires/cooking fires must be contained within provided fire rings at all times, and no other fires are allowed at boat-in camping areas.

 Cheraw State Park

 There is a general boat-in campground area that may be used by one or more groups at a time.
 The area includes a picnic shelter with a concrete platform, a picnic table and a fire ring.
 There is a boat landing/ramp at this location.
 The distance from the main boat launch on the park to the boat-in campground is approximately one mile.
 The cost for camping at the Cheraw boat-in campsites is $21/night plus tax and includes the rental of a boat.
 The sites are available seven days a week.
 Pets are allowed.

 Boats include life jackets and paddles.
 Private boats with 10hp or less gas or electric trolling motors are allowed on Lake Juniper.
 For more information contact Cheraw State Park directly.

 Devils Fork State Park

 Boat-in campsites are offered seasonally at Devils Fork.
 (Closed for winter season, Dec.1 - April 1.)